muammar/mkchromecast/README.md

 mkchromecast
 ============

-This is a program to cast your **Mac OS X** audio to your Google cast devices.
+This is a program to cast your **Mac OS X** audio to your Google Cast devices.

 It is written in Python, and it streams via `node.js`, or `ffmpeg`.
 **mkchromecast** is capable of using lossy and lossless audio formats provided